muxinc/elements/packages/mux-video/README.md

 ### If I'm using Mux, do I have to use this library?

-No, you're not.
+No, you do not.
 The way Mux delivers HLS video is compliant with the HLS spec.
 Any video player that supports HLS will work with Mux Video.

 ### If I'm not use Mux Video, can I still use this library?